ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

     .AddQueryType<Query>();
 ```

 The builder API lets you chain in new extension methods that can add new capabilities without the need to change the actual builder API.
-The actual builder interface is nothing more than a named access to the service collection, which lets you add named configurations to the DI that are consecutively used to create a GraphQL server.
+The builder interface is nothing more than a named access to the service collection, which lets you add named configurations to the DI that are consecutively used to create a GraphQL server.

 ```csharp
 public interface IRequestExecutorBuilder